Skip to main content

 Is Lithuania the best EU country to obtain a cryptocurrency exchange and crypto wallet license?

 As one of the leading nations for FinTech in Europe, Lithuania is fast becoming the go-to country for a wide range of digital services, for businesses and important organizations worldwide.
-Among those services for clients in a variety of sectors is the Crypto Currency Exchange License and Crypto Wallet Licence, a big talking point on a global scale, offering a legal and safe environment to exchange payments securely.
+Among those services for clients in a variety of sectors is the Crypto Currency Exchange License and Crypto Wallet License, a big talking point on a global scale, offering a legal and safe environment to exchange payments securely.

 Since 2020 Lithuania has developed as an integral country for a secure and seamless license set up, following the 320% Fintech growth with 230 licensed Fintechs since 2014.
 Now regulated by the newly appointed Financial Crime Investigation Service (FCIS), under The Ministry of the Interior of the Republic of Lithuania, the sky is the limit for not just Cryptocurrency exchange but a wealth of other FinTech services (ranked 4th globally), supporting businesses in sectors such as technology, legal and finance digitally.